MicrosoftDocs/Devices-docs/surface/surface-dock-wmi.md

 # Manage Surface Docks with WMI

-Windows Management Instrumentation (WMI) support provides a rich set of diagnostic information enabling IT admins to remotely monitor and manage the latest firmware, policy state, and related data across Surface Dock 2 devices.
+Windows Management Instrumentation (WMI) support provides a rich set of diagnostic information enabling IT admins to remotely monitor and manage the latest firmware, policy state, and related data for Surface Dock 2 and Surface Thunderbolt 4 Dock devices.
 You can use WMI with Windows PowerShell, System Center Operations Manager, and other tools.
 For more information about WMI, see [Working with WMI](/powershell/scripting/learn/ps101/07-working-with-wmi?&preserve-view=true).

 To enable WMI support, go to [Surface Dock 2 Drivers and Firmware](https://www.microsoft.com/download/details.aspx?id=101317) and download the appropriate package: